emilieeileen/project_3/README.md

 ### Challenges
 - Having the comments display differently for the posters and a regular user was a particular challenge, especially with the cutsom text box.
 We almost left the comments so that user could only post or delete them.
 However, by using a ternery to have the comment owner view a text box so they could edit the comment directly proved successful.
+- Intially, we had some issues with getting the controllers to work for getting, posting, putting and deleting properties.
+We discovered that this centered around how the ids for the properties were being called (.id vs ._id vs .propertyID).
+Being aware of how we may differently call the ids for the properties helped us debug not only on the back end but on the front end as well.

 ## Lessons Learned
 Working as a group was a new experience for all of us and I think it was beneficial to our learning.
 I enjoyed bouncing ideas off my teammates and helping them debug when they were stuck.
 If we were to tackle this project again, I don't believe we would change to much on the back end.
 On the frontend, I think some of our logic would change on how the properties are filtered and what page reloads or redirections were triggered by editing or deleting data.